Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 }
 ````

->**Note:** You will get an error when a class tries to create this Store Controller without sending the service interface, because there is not a parameterless constructor declared.
+>**Note:** You will get an error when a class tries to create this Store Controller without sending the service object, because there is no parameterless constructor declared.
-Through this lab you will learn how to deal with this problem using Dependency Injection with Unity.
+Through this lab you will learn how to deal with this problem using Dependency Injection with Unity and MEF.

 <a name="Ex1Task1" />
 #### Task 1 - Running the Application ####